jhudsl/AnVIL_Book_Getting_Started/docs/no_toc/02-pis.md

     <img src="02-pis_files/figure-html//1zyqZHITAthNhXeH2XQqA7FMOu2mek6wfgGEaje1KQsk_g117989bd49c_0_1166.png" title="Screenshot of Terra dialog box for creating a new Workspace.
 The &quot;Create Workspace&quot; button is highlighted." alt="Screenshot of Terra dialog box for creating a new Workspace.
 The &quot;Create Workspace&quot; button is highlighted." width="480" />

 **To start, we recommend creating one Workspace for each lab member** (associated with that lab member’s Billing Project, with separate Billing Projects for your lab members).
 This will enable you and your lab members to familiarize yourself with Workspaces and decide how best to organize your work.
-You can then create additional Workspaces as needed.
+You can then create additional Workspaces as needed (there are no limits on the number of Workspaces).

 ### Add Members to Workspaces